OpenTechSchool/python-data-intro/core/csv.md

 There are two ways you can use this function:

-* Place the file in the Notebook working directory and then import it as a Python module to use it:
+* Place the file in the Notebook working directory and then import it as a Python module to use it.

+Here's an example to test everything is working:

     import geo_distance
     geo_distance.distance(-37.814,144.963,52.519,13.406) # Melbourne to Berlin in km!

+In IPython Notebook, you can paste this code into a cell and Run it to see the distance.

-(If you're not using IPython Notebook, this code snippet doesn't display anything.
-You'll need to store the output of the `distance` function to a variable, then add a line with a `print()` statement to display the contents of the variable.)
+If you're not using IPython Notebook, this code snippet doesn't display anything.
+You'll need to store the result of the `distance` function to a variable, then add a line with a `print()` statement to display the contents of the variable.

-* Alternatively, copy and paste the geo_distance function from inside the Python file into an IPython Notebook cell.
-Run the cell to define the function, and then use it in subsequent cells!
+* As an laternative to the `import` statement, you can also copy and paste the contents of the geo_distance.py file into an IPython Notebook cell.
+Run the cell to define the `distance` function, and then use it in subsequent cells!

+## Next Challenge

 Once you have the `distance()` function working, can you write a program that reads all the airline routes from "routes.dat", looks up the latitude and longitude of the source and destination airports, and builds a list of route distances?